-one of

-these

-International and national subjects

-perspectives of and still

-Technology register

-education for

-cducation semester

-two

-Study Period 2 Understanding Research Pre-requisite for Independent Research Project Part One Must pass

-Select One Drawing in the context Only offered in semester

-of Mechanical, Civil, and Electrical two.
-Can fail either one and still

-Technology Integrated register for next

-Systems in semester

-Technology Education semester

-2

-Study Period Independent Research Project Part One Must Pass

-3 Pre-requisite for

-Independent Research

-Project Part Two

-• Select One Only

-Computer- offered in

-Aided Design semester

-in the one.
-Can

-context of fail either

-Mechanical, one and

-Civil and still

-Electrical register

-Technology for next
+Study Period 2 International and national perspectives of Technology education Understanding Research Pre-requisite for Independent Research one of these subjects and still register for semester two Must pass Project Part One Select One Drawing in the context of Mechanical, Civil, and Electrical Technology Integrated Systems in Technology Education Only offered in semester two.
+Can fail either one and still register for next semester 2 Study Period 3 Independent Research Project Part One Pre-requisite for Independent Research Project Part Two Select One Computer- Aided Design in the context of Mechanical, Civil and Electrical Technology Only offered in semester one.
+Can fail either one and still register for next